-Code Description PLO9 Work in a team, identifying individual and collective goals; exercising initiative and personal responsibility when performing roles in a manner appropriate to achieving team goals.
-PLO10 Present a sophisticated and integrative appreciation of the influence that technical, engineering, legal, political, social and cultural perspectives can have on developing sustainability and adaptation strategies; PLO11 Gain specialist knowledge of behavioural, social and systems approaches to delivering the transformational social changes needed to bring about environmental and social sustainability and adaptation; PLO12 Gain experience in techniques to assess, measure and monitor the effectiveness of behaviour change approaches and motivations towards sustainability.
+Code Description PLO2 Demonstrate a thorough understanding of the logistical issues involved in planning and conducting scientific research and study; PLO3 Collate and handle data, carry out statistical analyses and modelling where appropriate.
+PLO4 Communicate effectively in written and oral forms to a wider audience; PLO5 Make effective use of communication and IT to gather and use evidence and data to find, retrieve, organise and exchange new information; PLO6 Demonstrate clarity, fluency, and coherence in a variety of written forms and expression; PLO7 Organise tasks and manage time effectively; PLO8 Design, investigate, and present an extended and independently-conceived piece of research; PLO9 Work in a team, identifying individual and collective goals; exercising initiative and personal responsibility when performing roles in a manner appropriate to achieving team goals.
+PLO10 Present a sophisticated and integrative appreciation of the influence that technical, engineering, legal, political, social and cultural perspectives can have on the functioning of ecosystems and the management of natural resources; PLO11 Gain specialist knowledge of sustainability and ecology, including that of behavioural issues surrounding anthropogenic attitudes to biodiversity and conservation; PLO12 Gain experience in techniques to assess, measure and monitor natural resource use and the impacts on dynamics and functions of ecosystems.
 PLO13 Develop and sustain arguments in a variety of written and numerical forms, formulating appropriate questions and using primary and secondary evidence; PLO14 Critically evaluate methods, analyses, conclusions and relevance from interdisciplinary sources, and where appropriate, propose new hypotheses from congruent argument, of current research and advanced scholarship; PLO15 Synthesise a clear understanding of the various attitudinal, legal, institutional and ethical considerations and developments associated with sustainability and adaptation in an area of practice; PLO16 Display a holistic and sophisticated understanding of how knowledge is advanced through research, and produce clear, logically argued and original written work.
-PLO17 Analyse the effectiveness of approaches to driving forward sustainable change, at a range of societal scales from individual, community, to governmental.
+PLO17 Analyse biodiversity and ecological restoration practices, in a variety of environments;